 Can international students rent a house?
 Advice and Guidance for Landlords

-Letting to students can be extremely lucrative, especially international students as they are often from wealthy backgrounds and willing to pay rent upfront.
-Landlords could be missing out by dismissing the student letting market.
+Letting to students can be highly lucrative, especially international students, as they are often from wealthy backgrounds and willing to pay rent upfront.

 Need a Property Valuation?